sharmadeepika221/GoogleBooksApiAndiTunsApi/README.md

 ```
 ## Endpoints :
 * /retrieveResult/{searchString}           --To search related books and albums from Google Books API and iTunes API for the passed input string
+* /customMetric                         --To expose time taken by request and request status